santozxy/santozxy/README.md

 ###

-<p align="left">Expert front-end developer with experience in ReactJS, NextJS, and React Native.
+<p align="left">Expert front-end developer with experience in ReactJS, NextJS, NestJS and React Native.
 Experience in web and mobile projects.
 Skilled in designing with Figma and translating designs into high-quality code.
 Adept at monitoring, improving, and maintaining frontend performance.
 Familiar with agile methodologies such as Scrum and version control tools like Git, GitHub, and GitLab.</p>

 ###